Chart Color Schemes

 Toormina faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 15.6%, significantly below the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 15.6%, significantly lower than the NSW average of 32.2%.
+This indicates a need for targeted educational initiatives.
 Bachelor degrees are most common at 11.6%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 41.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (32.2%).
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding such qualifications - advanced diplomas at 9.6% and certificates at 32.2%.

 Frequently Asked Questions - Education